 Currency risk.
-Certain Closed-End Funds held by the trust include securities whose value is dependent on currency exchange rates.
+Certain Closed-End Funds held by the Corporate High Yield Trust and the Discount Opportunity Trust include securities whose value is dependent on currency exchange rates.
 The U.S. dollar value of these securities will vary with fluctuations in foreign exchange rates.
 Most foreign currencies have fluctuated widely in value against the U.S. dollar for various economic and political reasons such as the activity level of large international commercial banks, various central banks, speculators, hedge funds and other buyers and sellers of foreign currencies.